cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **VLM Analysis**:

-**Score**: 4/10
+**Score**: 5/10

-> *The rendering shows notable geometric distortions (warped walls, misaligned edges, depth inconsistencies) and inconsistent textures.
-Visual coherence is compromised by floating artifacts and over-blurred surfaces, resulting in only moderate realism for a 3D reconstruction of an interior.*
+> *The rendering exhibits notable geometric and perspective distortions, with warped walls and misaligned edges that reduce realism.
+Texture fidelity is inconsistent, with over-blurred areas and floating artifacts contributing to a sense of instability in the scene.
+Overall, the reconstruction is only moderately convincing as a real-world interior but contains several decisive geometric and texture issues that break spatial coherence.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Left dark wall appears strongly curved and irregular rather than flat, indicating warped geometry.
+- ⚠️ **Curved Or Warped Walls**: Large left wall appears heavily curved and warped; overall room geometry lacking correct planar structure.
-- ⚠️ **Misaligned Edges**: Edges between wall panels and furniture show slight misalignment and non-joinable seams.
+- ⚠️ **Misaligned Edges**: Edges of furniture and wall panels do not align correctly; vertical/horizontal lines are inconsistent.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues and perspective appear inconsistent (shelving and furniture do not align properly with the room).
+- ⚠️ **Depth Or Perspective Errors**: Unnatural perspective shifts and inconsistent depth cues, especially around the central vertical elements and far wall.
-- 🎨 **Floating Artifacts**: Numerous thin strands and lines float around shelves, indicating occlusion or depth inconsistencies.
+- 🎨 **Floating Artifacts**: Sparse stray line artifacts and faint translucent shapes drifting near the central structure.
-- 🎨 **Over Blur**: Overall scene exhibits excessive blur in some surfaces, reducing texture sharpness.
+- 🎨 **Over Blur**: Overall softness with some areas blurred more than expected for a high-detail interior.
-- 🎨 **Texture Inconsistency**: Texture quality varies abruptly across surfaces (wall vs. furniture vs. decor) with mismatched detail levels.
+- 🎨 **Texture Inconsistency**: Different surfaces (wall, furniture, window treatment) show inconsistent texture fidelity and noise levels.

 ### View 9 (240°)